Mallow, County Cork: Geography

-Mallow lies on the River Blackwater, and developed as a defensive settlement protecting an important fort on the river.
+Mallow lies on the River Blackwater, and developed as a defensive settlement protecting an important ford on the river.

-Some of the highest naturally occurring readings of radon ever have been recorded in Mallow, prompting local fears regarding lung cancer.
+Mallow, as with other parts of North Cork, is in an area "likely to have high radon levels".
+A 2007 reading at one building in the town was one of the highest levels of radon ever found in Ireland, being more than 60 times above the acceptable limit.

 Demography

-As of the 2016 census, the town had a population of 12,459.
-In the same census the population was reportedly made up of 76% white Irish, 1% white Irish travellers, 12% other white ethnicities, 4% black, 2% Asian, 2% other, with 3% not stating their ethnicity.
+As of the 2022 census, the town had a population of 13,456, an increase of 1,003 from the 2016 census.The 2022 census reports an ethnic composition of 68.9% white Irish, 1.1% white Irish travellers, 12.2% other white ethnicities, 5.6% black, 3.3% Asian, 2.4% other, with 5.6% not stating their ethnicity.

 Economy

-Mallow developed in the late 16th century as a plantation town.
-It prospered throughout the centuries as a market town due to its rich agricultural hinterland.
 Irish statesmen such as Thomas Davis and William O'Brien were both born in Mallow in the 19th century.
 The main street in Mallow is called Davis Street (although commonly referred to as Main Street), and joins with William O'Brien Street outside Mallow Town Hall.
 At the point where Davis Street meets O'Brien Street there is a monument to J.J.
 Fitzgerald, a little-known local politician who was involved in establishing both Mallow Urban District Council and Cork County Council.

-The town developed an industrial base in the early 20th century, based largely on its agricultural capability, with dairy produce and sugar beet supplying the Sugar Factory, Rowntree Mackintosh, Bournes and Dairygold.
-Changes in the European Union sugar subsidy programme resulted in the closure of the sugar beet factory in mid-2006, after 75 years of continual production.
-One of the last sugar beet plants to be closed in Ireland.
+The town developed an industrial base in the early 20th century, based largely on its agricultural capability, with dairy produce and sugar beet supplying a sugar factory, operated by Greencore.

 Transport and communications

 Road

-Mallow lies at the convergence of several important routes: National Primary Route 20 (N20) north-south road between Cork (35 km) and Limerick (70 km), National Secondary Route 72 (N72) east-west between Dungarvan (51.5 km) and Killarney (41.5 km), National Secondary Route 73 (N73) northeast to Mitchelstown and the M8 motorway (21 km).
+Mallow lies at the convergence of several important routes: National Primary Route 20 (N20) north-south road between Cork (35 km) and Limerick (70km), National Secondary Route 72 (N72) east-west between Dungarvan (51.5km) and Killarney (41.5km), National Secondary Route 73 (N73) northeast to Mitchelstown and the M8 motorway (21km).